Helium Could Save Our Planet

-The Helium Solution
+Welcome to The Helium Rush

-Helium has a fascinating backstory.
-Here on Earth, helium is a rare resource derived from limited reserves of natural gas trapped in the Earth's crust.
-It has a handful of advanced medical and industrial applications (not to mention party balloons) although the Earth-shattering potential for helium lies in nuclear fusion; a technology not yet fully developed but promises abundant clean energy for centuries to come.
+On Earth, helium is a rare resource derived from limited reserves of natural gas trapped in the Earth's crust.
+It has a handful of advanced medical and industrial applications, not to mention party balloons.

+However, the Earth-shattering potential for helium lies in nuclear fusion: a technology not yet fully developed but promises abundant clean energy for centuries to come.
 Scientists have long known that, despite its rarity on Earth, helium exists in abundance in space.
 There are thought to be vast reserves of the isotope helium-3 trapped just under the surface of the moon with a realistic potential for mining.

 Such a transition is not only worth trillions in economic terms, but will pave the way for the next industrial and political superpower.
 The helium rush is on.

 Hydrogen, the most common element in the universe, makes up most of the stars in the night sky and of course our very own sun.
-It's usually composed of one proton and one electron (and zero neutrons; see my article Atoms 101 if you have no idea what I'm on about).
+It's usually composed of one proton and one electron (and zero neutrons; see my article Atoms 101 if you have no idea what I'm talking about).

 Stars are hot.
 Really hot.
 And this energy has all the hydrogen atoms shooting around—with the eventual outcome of colliding into one another.
 Usually when this happens, they break apart.

 However, sometimes the collision simply causes one proton to lose its positive charge and convert to a neutron, thanks to the weak nuclear force.
 The result is an atom of deuterium: a stable isotope of hydrogen with one proton, one neutron and one electron.
 The collision also releases energy, ensuring stars stay hot, just as we puny humans like it.

 But we still don't have helium yet, so how is helium created?
-Picture the hydrogen atoms and deuterium isotopes whizzing around inside the star (see below).
+Picture the hydrogen atoms and deuterium isotopes whizzing around inside the star.
 Eventually these collide too, giving us an isotope of helium-3 (by adding another proton to deuterium).

 Hundreds of billions of stars are doing this in every galaxy, which is why there is simply a lot of helium hanging around in the cosmos.
 Not only is it rife inside stars, but it's also ejected on a massive scale and dispersed by solar winds, which is how it ends up in excess on the moon.
-A lot more about this later.

 The Discovery of Helium